fbpx

 As a show of gratitude to Our Lady, Fr.
 Skelly, with the blessing of the Vincentian Priests and Brothers, established “an organization devoted to the spread and increase of devotion to Mary Immaculate by means of her Medal.”
 Christened the Central Association of the Miraculous Medal or CAMM, this organization was among Fr.
 Skelly’s crowning achievements: the first Marian organization in the United States dedicated to spreading devotion to Our Lady of the Miraculous Medal.

 Fr.
-Skelly witnessed CAMM’s tremendous growth during his forty-eight years as CAMM spiritual director.
+Skelly witnessed CAMM’s tremendous growth during his 48 years as CAMM spiritual director.
 Millions of people responded to his direct mail solicitations.
 By 1950, CAMM claimed the second largest mail volume in Philadelphia only to be surpassed by Sears, Roebuck and Co.
 The faithful’s devotion to Mary mixed with Fr.
 Skelly’s marketing savvy and engaging support created an extraordinary Marian legacy that remains relevant today.

 MISSION

 In spreading devotion to the Blessed Mother, none of Fr.
 Skelly’s works outshone his building The Miraculous Medal Shrine in 1927, as the “Heart of the Central Association, as well as the heart of their love for the Miraculous Medal.”
+This Shrine is now called the Basilica Shrine of Our Lady of the Miraculous Medal since receiving minor basilica status in 2023.

 But that was just the beginning.